brechtm/rinohtype/doc/intro.rst

 High-level PDF library
 ~~~~~~~~~~~~~~~~~~~~~~

-rinohtype can be used as a Python library to generate PDF documents.
-Just like
+rinohtype can also be used as a Python library to generate PDF documents.
+Just
-with :program:`rinoh` and the Sphinx builder, you can select which document
+like with :program:`rinoh` and the Sphinx builder, you can select which
-template and style sheet to use.
+document template and style sheet to use.

 Additionally, you need to supply a document tree.
 This document tree can be
 parsed from a structured document format such as reStructuredText by using one